 DEFRA emphasizes that the proposed Biodiversity Net Gain 2:0 metric is just one part of the biodiversity puzzle.
 Existing legislation protecting key species, habitats and designated sites remain.
 The metric also does not include species composition, habitat structure, ecological functionality or people’s use or values associated to biodiversity.
 These all need to be assessed to gain a full picture of the biodiversity contribution in a site.

 DEFRA’s initial consultation document outlined their aim of creating a more ‘level playing field’ for developers, through a standardised requirement regarding biodiversity.
 The government response tempers this ambition somewhat introducing various exemptions for specific development types, including:

 - certain urban brownfield sites, if they don’t contain protected or priority habitats (e.g. open mosaic habitat) or ‘face genuine viability difficulties’

 - smaller ‘minor’ development sites (fewer than 10 residential units or an area of less than 0.5 hectares) will be offered a more simplified requirement and potentially lower than 10% gain

 Compensation for biodiversity loss

-There is a concern that the concept of compensation might actually enable developments that would not have been permitted otherwise, as it opens the way to developers to opt for investments to off-site wildlife areas rather than adding to the site in question.
-Other issues remain unclear, including regarding the geographical range of acceptable compensation sites and whether such sites would be expected to be in close proximity to a proposed development?
+The interpretation of Biodiversity Net Gain has been further tempered, as it includes the option for off-site’ compensation’ as an option of last resort or purchasing of biodiversity credits, if biodiversity losses are unavoidable in accordance with DEFRA’s mitigation hierarchy.
+Some conservation groups remain concerned that the concept of compensation might actually enable developments that would not have been permitted otherwise, as it opens the way to developers to opt for investments to off-site wildlife areas rather than adding to the site in question.

 - Landscape Institute (2016) Connectivity and Ecological Networks.
 Technical Information Note 01/2016, April 2016.